CansuKavukcu/cansukavukcu/README.md

 # Hello!
 Merhaba! 👋

-- 💻 What I am: A Tech Recruiter, Future Dev / Tech lover.
+- 💻 What I am: A Tech Recruiter, Future Dev / Tech lover🫧.
 - 🌍 Where I am: The Netherlands.
 - 🤔 What I do: Career Coachig.
 Hiring.
 Learning code.
 Coffee.